-We forecast ANZ's credit losses will remain low and close to pre-pandemic levels at about 15 basis points of customer loans.
-Consequently, we expect ANZ's earnings to remain sound, supported by rising interest rates.
-The bank is likely to maintain a strong risk-adjusted capital (RAC) ratio between 10.8% and 11.3%.
+We forecast ANZ's credit losses will remain low and close to pre-pandemic levels, at about 15 basis points (bps) of customer loans.
+Consequently, the bank should maintain sound earnings, supported by rising interest rates.
+It is likely to have a strong risk-adjusted capital (RAC) ratio of 10.8%-11.3% over the next two years.